 - Mule Tape

-In this article, we cover the 6 types of survival cordage and rope and their uses so you know which one to use in a survival situation.
+In this article, we cover different types of rope and their uses so you know which one to use in a survival situation.
+We’re also going to talk about how to make rope in the wild with materials like bark and grass.

 Natural Rope vs Synthetic Rope